I‘m 48 and first saw a doctor for fatigue at 17. I’ll try to summarize my situation here and then give you the long version.

-- Low vitamin D & headaches from supplementation or sunshine
+Low vitamin D & migraines from supplementation or sunshine

-Here’s what happened in Colorado — I felt remarkably better, so much so that I neglected to refill a prescription of Ambien I had been using for three months.
-That night, I experienced a nervous breakdown which took me the next four years to mostly overcome.
+Here’s what happened after arriving in Colorado — I felt remarkably better, so much so that I neglected to refill a prescription of Ambien I had been using for three months.
+That night, I experienced a nervous breakdown (which took me the next 4 years to overcome).
 In a panic, my wife escorted me to the Mayo Clinic where I was diagnosed with Chronic Fatigue Syndrome which I considered nearly useless.
 I was really fed up with doctors and decided to just focus on diet and exercise.

 After a couple years of gorging myself on steak, pulled pork, shrimp, and chicken liver, I realized that my adrenal glands were not recovering.
 I started using cortisol again and currently take about 20 mg a day.

-What doesn’t quite fit the Adrenal Insufficiency theory is that supplementing gets me functional, but doesn’t resolve a lot of issues.
-It just moves me from 20% functional to 60 or 70% functional.
+What didn’t quite fit the Adrenal Insufficiency theory is that supplementing got me functional, but never resolved a lot of issues.
+It just moved me from 20% functional to 60 or 70% functional.
 I’ve read Dr. Jeffries Safe Uses of Cortisol several times and everywhere he talks about patients living their lives out happily after they start supplementing.
 I never got enough mileage from cortisol to feel well more than a couple hours a day.

 Recently, after watching the documentary “Forks over Knives” I went vegan.
 Having eaten a strictly whole food diet for many many years, with no alcohol, no caffeine, no sugar, no fruit and almost no carbs, I’ve come to the conclusion that neither adrenal supplementation nor diet alone will cure me no matter how many people have recovered from cancer using vegetables.

 Later, I confirmed them with a hair test.
 When I’m not despairing about the length of the treatment, I’ve become so hopeful that I want to document my detoxification using Andy Cutler’s frequent dosing protocol.
-I also encouraged my parents to get hair tests and they are toxic as well, so it runs in the family.
+I also encouraged my parents to get hair tests and they look toxic as well, so it seems to run in the family.

 My possible sources of mercury/metals exposure include: